VedantGawade/Uzi/README.md

 I am still developing new modules to add to Uzi.

 Some of them are::
-- Creation of an encrypted ssh server for transfer of files to Host
+- Creation of an encrypted ssh server for transfer of files to Host.
-- Custom Backdoor access
+- Custom Backdoor access.
-- Keylogger
+- Keylogger.
 - Using metasploit modules for post exploitation.

+## Tip
+Though this would work on all platfroms, it is recommended to use this on Windows.
+To hide the source code by converting this into a Windows executable file.